osburn-sharp/jellog/README.md

     proxy = Jellog::ProxyLogger.new(appname, options)
     proxy.system "A system message"

 Proxy responds to all the same methods.
 It does not log anything to syslog.
+By adding a :suppress flag to the options, you can stop Proxy from producing anything other than error messages.

 ## Code Walkthrough